Get

 For instance, males are more attentive and affectionate.
 They also bond quickly with people and other pets and are even more accepting of strangers.
 On the other hand, females are more confident and assertive.
 They prefer pledging their unwavering loyalty to one family member.

-Apart from that, desexed Imperial Shih Tzus are the same.
-They are irresistible charmers who take their roles as family pets and lapdogs too seriously.
-Generally, you want to worry about a dog’s possible health concerns before considering gender.
+Apart from that, neutered Imperial Shih Tzus are much the same.
+They are irresistible charmers who take their roles as family pets and lapdogs seriously.

 3 Little-Known Facts About the Imperial Shih Tzu